Key takeaways:

 1. Cysts

-Cysts are small sac-like structures usually filled with a semi-solid material.
-They can form anywhere in the body.
-Cysts that may cause a lump on the abdomen include ovarian cysts, pancreatic pseudocysts, and a harmless cyst called peritoneal inclusion.
-In rare cases, cysts may become cancerous.
+Cysts are small sac-like structures usually filled with a semi-solid material7.
+They can form anywhere in the body, including as a painful lump on the rib cage or on the abdomen.
+Cysts that may cause a lump on the abdomen include ovarian cysts8, pancreatic pseudocysts9, and peritoneal inclusions10.
+In rare cases, cysts may become cancerous11.

 Most cysts form inside the body and may cause complications if they go undiagnosed and untreated.
 An imaging test like a full-body MRI can help detect such abnormalities inside the body.